calculix/cae/backup/README.md

 Save display options.

+Comments code

-Python code (*PYTHON keyword) in INP_code for step repetition and other kind of model generation
+Python code (*PYTHON keyword) in INP_code for step repetition and other kind of model generation.

+Parse keyword's arguments and pass them to Dialog

 Import mesh from FRD, VTK, VTU: